The direct sum of $q$-matroids: Intuitive try for the direct sum

 This is a contradiction, hence $\dim(C_1\cap C_2)\neq1$. \end{proof}

 This means that every $2$-dimensional space that intersects with either $E_1$ or $E_2$ is independent.
-A counting argument shows that there are only six $2$-dimensional spaces that have nonempty intersection with both $E_1$ and $E_2$. \\
+A counting argument shows that there are only six $2$-dimensional spaces that have trivial intersection with both $E_1$ and $E_2$.
 Denote by $A$, $B$, $C$, $D$, $F$, $G$ the six $2$-spaces of unknown rank.
+The following is independent of a choice of basis for $E$, but for convenience, we can coordinatize the spaces in the following way:

-Do this in a way such that $\{E_1,E_2,A,B,C\}$ and $\{E_1,E_2,D,F,G\}$ form a \emph{spread} in $E$ (a spread is a set of subspaces of the same dimension that intersect trivially and cover the whole space \cite{segre}).
+Note that $\{E_1,E_2,A,B,C\}$ and $\{E_1,E_2,D,F,G\}$ form a \textbf{spread} in $E$ (a spread is a set of subspaces of the same dimension such that every $1$-dimensional space is in exactly one spread element \cite{segre}).
 The two spreads are isomorphic, in the sense that a change of basis of $E$ maps one to the other.
 Since $A$, $B$, and $C$ all intersect $D$, $F$, and $G$, deciding that at least one of $\{A,B,C\}$ is a circuit means $\{D,F,G\}$ are all independent, and vice versa.
 So, without loss of generality, we have completely determined the matroid $M$ if we have found which of the three $2$-dimensional spaces $A$, $B$, and $C$ are circuits and this implies that $D,F,G$ are all independent.

 \begin{Lemma} Every $3$-dimensional space $T$ contains an element of the spread \end{Lemma} \begin{proof} This can be done via a counting argument and the pigeon hole principle. $T$ intersects all spread elements in dimension at least $1$, since $\dim E=4$.
 All $1$-dimensional subspaces of $E$ are by definition contained in exactly one spread element.
 There are five spread elements and seven $1$-dimensional subspaces in $T$, so there has to be a spread element that contains at least two $1$-dimensional subspaces of $T$, and hence intersects it in dimension $2$.
 But that means the whole spread element is contained in $T$. \end{proof}